 Total course distance: 3,364 ft to 5,541 ft

-Rockford is a quaint town less than 20 minutes north of Grand Rapids, and if your trip brings you that direction, consider stopping by Courtland Township’s disc golf course.
-Whether you are interested in a family friendly round or a challenging day, this course has what you need.
-Despite having only 18 holes, Courtland has two tee pads and two baskets for every hole.
-This course has great signage, manicured fairways and flat land, checking this one out is a must.
-Young pine trees and birch groves make the experience rather enchanting, and earn this course a solid position on the list.
+Rockford is a quaint town less than 20 minutes north of Grand Rapids, and if your trip brings you that direction, consider stopping by Courtland Township’s disc golf course .
+Whether you are interested in a family-friendly round or a challenging day, this course has what you need.
+There are two tee pads and two baskets for every hole.
+Courtland also has great signage, manicured fairways, and enchanting pine trees and birch groves, earning it a solid position on the list.

 Fallasburg Park